elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 ---

-### Which map methods get used to iterate over a Map Object?
+### Which map methods can you use to iterate over a Map Object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are three Map methods that you can use to iterate over a map, including the key, values, and entries methods.</div><br />
+  <div><strong>Interview Response:</strong> There are three Map methods that you can use to iterate over a map object, including the key, values, and entries methods.</div><br />
   <div><strong>Technical Response:</strong> There are three Map methods that you can use to iterate over a map, including the key, values, and entries methods.
 The keys method returns the keys within the Map.
 The entries method returns an iterable for entries [key, value].
 At the same time, the Object.values method returns an iterable for values.
 Notable, by default entries, is used in the for…of loop.
 So, it is not necessary to invoke it explicitly.
-The iteration goes in the same order as the values get inserted, and the map preserves this order, unlike regular Objects.
+The iteration goes in the same order as the value insertion, and the map preserves this order, unlike regular Objects.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />